We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - autobiographical memories, or long-lasting memories about the self

 - episodic memories, which are memories about specific episodes or events

-A study exploring different types of memory within dream content among 32 participants found the following:
+A study exploring different types of memory within dream content among 32 participants

 - One dream (0.5 percent) contained an episodic memory.